Skip to main content

 The next few weeks were a whirlwind.
 Mackenzie had immediate surgery to drain some fluid in her brain.
 We then met with experts at Children's National Hospital to learn the full scope of her diagnosis: three inoperable low-grade gliomas on her brainstem and nodules down her spine.
 A biopsy from her spine meant three days lying flat, a challenge for our spunky girl!
 The care team was with us through it all, helping us make it through each day.

-Mackenzie wants to be an astronaut or veterinarian when she grows up.
-She is still a child with big dreams—and though this journey is part of her, it doesn’t define her.
+Mackenzie wants to be a child life specialist when she grows up, inspired by those who helped her through her hardest days.
+She is still a child with big dreams, and though this journey is part of her, it doesn't define her.